Financial support for employers of Australian Apprentices

 As an employer of an Australian Apprentice, you may be eligible for valuable financial assistance from the Australian Government.
 This support is designed to help with hiring, training, retaining apprentices, and contributing to the growth of skilled workers in priority industries.

-Under the existing Australian Apprenticeships Incentive System (AAIS), you will find new measures such as the Priority Hiring Incentive, as well as the continuation of existing measures such as the Disability Australian Apprentice Wage Support (DAAWS).
+Under the existing Australian Apprenticeships Incentive System (AAIS), you will find new measures such as the Key Apprenticeship Program (KAP) Employer Incentive, Priority Hiring Incentive, as well as the continuation of existing measures such as the Disability Australian Apprentice Wage Support (DAAWS).

 Priority Hiring Incentive

-A total of up to $5,000 over 12 months, under an eligible training contract.
+A total of up to $2,500 over 12 months, under an eligible Training Contract.

 To be eligible for this incentive your Australian Apprentice will need to be;